Antwan3000/sgreenonline-static/README.markdown

-# SGreen Online: first application
+# SGreen Online

-This is the website for R&B entertainer
+This is the R&B entertainer's website
 [*SGreen Online*](http://sgreenonline.com/)
-by [Eddie Martin].
+created by [Eddie Martin].